preetisawant/cloud-foundry/cfee_faq.md

 ## What are my isolation options when creating a CFEE?
 {: #isolation}

 You have two hardware options on the type of Kubernetes infrastructure into which the CFEE instance is deployed: _Virtual shared_ or _Virtual dedicated_ hardware.
 With _Virtual shared_ hardware, the worker nodes (into which the Cloud Foundry platform container is deployed) is distributed between you and other IBM customers.
 With _Virtual dedicated_ the worker nodes are hosted on hardware that is dedicated exlusively to your account.
-Note that in both cases (_Virtual shared_ and _Virtual dedicated_, each worker node is single-tenant to the customer.
+Note that in both cases, _Virtual shared_ and _Virtual dedicated_, each worker node is single-tenant to the customer.
 That means, that the Cloud Foundry cells on which applications run are not shared with other customers.

 ## Can I scale the capacity of a CFEE?
 {: #scaling}